genedan/TmVal/docs/usage/growth/amount.rst

 If we invest :math:`K=5` at time 0, how much does it grow to at time 5?

-TmVal's ``Amount`` class allows us to model this behavior.
+TmVal's :class:`.Amount` class allows us to model this behavior.
 To solve the above problem, simply call the class and supply the growth function and principal.
 First, define the growth function as a Python function that takes the time and principal as arguments:

 .. ipython:: python